linas/atomspace-ipfs/examples/README.md

 * basic.scm      - Creating, saving and viewing Atoms.
 * bulk-save.scm  - Bulk save of an entire AtomSpaces.
 * restore.scm    - Fetch of individual Atoms and entire AtomSpaces.
+* values.scm     - Save and restore of Values